For COVID-19 Travel and RS Tours information, see our FAQ.

 ▲▲ Mount Etna The most active volcano in Europe (and the top tourist sight in Sicily), offering hikes in a lunar landscape, a steaming summit, and tours and tastings at up-and- coming wineries on its north slope.

-▲ Trapani Laid-back port town famous for its nearby salt flats — and an easy home base for day trips to the west coast's best stops: the hilltop village of Erice, the fishing island of Favignana, Carthaginian ruins at Mozia, and ancient ruins of Segesta and Selinunte.
+▲ Trapani and the West Coast Laid-back port town famous for its nearby salt flats — and an easy home base for day trips to the west coast's best stops: the hilltop village of Erice, fishing island of Favignana, Carthaginian ruins at Mozia, and ancient ruins of Segesta and Selinunte.

-▲ Catania Sicily's second city and de facto capital of the east that's most useful as a transportation hub — but offers a rejuvenated Baroque city center, hidden Roman theater, and rare-in-Italy WWII museum.
+▲ Catania Sicily's second city and de facto capital of the east that's most useful as a transportation hub — but offers a rejuvenated Baroque city center, splashy fish market, hidden Roman theater, and rare-in-Italy WWII museum.

-▲ Taormina Cliffside resort with a Grand Tour vibe with views of Mount Etna in the distance (and the sea just below), a dramatic Greek-Roman Theater, and high-end tourists.
+▲ Taormina Cushy cliffside resort town with a Grand Tour vibe and picture-perfect views of Mount Etna (and the sea), a dramatic Greek-Roman Theater, and high-end tourists.

 Plan